Affinity Designer vs CorelDRAW for Freelancers 2026: Which One Is Actually Worth Your Money?

 • Monthly subscription: ~$16.99/month

-That Universal License?
-It's genuinely one of the smartest deals in design software.
+That Universal License is genuinely one of the best deals in design software.
 Three professional apps for under $170, no annual fee.
-Plus, after using it for a week on a rebrand project, I was convinced it's underpriced — wouldn't be shocked to see Serif raise it eventually, so don't sit on this if you're thinking about it.
+I honestly think it's underpriced and I half-expect Serif to raise it at some point — so if you're on the fence, don't wait.

 CorelDRAW: The Veteran With a Lot of Baggage